dougsweetser/Q/docs/Math/analysis.md

 ![d b by d z = - i over 2 = - d b by d Z conjugated](../images/Math/analysis/s_gr_32.gif)

-These are the same result up to two subedits.
+These are the same result up to two edits.
 Quaternions have three imaginary axes, which creates the factor of three.
 The conjugate of a complex number is really doing the work of the first quaternion conjugate q^*1^ (which equals -z^*^), because z^*^ flips the sign of the first 3-vector component, but no